katzrkool/brett/README.md

 To activate the wishlist functionality, use the `-w` flag.

-Brett will then post in the specified channel about any sales for any games on a user's wishlist and mention them.
+Brett will then post in the specified channel about any sales for any games on a user's steam wishlist and mention them.
 (It will mention multiple users that have the same game, not make an individual post.)

 The bot will not post about a game until the next time it goes on sale.
 (So the game must go off sale, then back on sale)